MercurialJD/Athernet/README.md

 ## Prerequisites

 We strongly recommend that you run the code in a conda environment with `Python 3.7.9`.
-The code has been tested on a Windows 10 machine.
+The code has been tested both on a Windows 10 machine and on a MacOS MacBook Pro.

 ```bash
 bitarray 1.6.0